 1. Who can file a lawsuit under PAGA?

 PAGA lawsuits can be filed by a company’s “aggrieved employees.”
-A worker is an aggrieved employee if they suffered from one of the company’s labor violations.3 Workers can, however, recover damages for
+A worker is an aggrieved employee if they personally suffered from one of the company’s labor violations.

-Note that certain janitorial workers who are part of a labor organization and a collective bargaining agreement in effect prior to July 1, 2018, may not bring PAGA claims.7
+Also note that certain janitorial workers who are part of a labor organization and a collective bargaining agreement in effect prior to July 1, 2018, may not bring PAGA claims.1

 2. What labor violations can lead to PAGA claims?